jhfatehi/pisql-server/README.md

 ### configue remote access
 1. Boot up the RPI with SD-card, monitor, and keyboard.
-1. Login with default credentials - pi/raspberry.
+1. Login with default credentials which are user name *pi* and password *raspberry*.
 Note that the root login is not permitted by default.
 1. Go to the RPI configuration menu.
-Use Enter for select and Escape for back.
+Use *Enter* for select and *Escape* for back.
 If you are not using Rasbian you will have to research how to complete the following steps separately.

    `$ sudo raspi-config`

-1. Change password of 'pi' user.
+1. Change password of *pi* user.
 1. Change the hostname.
-I use the hostname 'serverpi'.
+I use the hostname *serverpi*.

    `network options -> hostname`

-1. Enable WiFi.
+1. Enable Wi-Fi.
 This is not required if a wired connection is being use, which is a good idea if possible.
 If you are using a RPI v1 or v2 you will need a Wi-Fi dongle.

    `network options -> wi-fi`